-We take a number of robust steps to ensure that patient data is first de-identified so that it does not specifically identify any particular patient by reference to their name or other directly identifying information.
-In particular, we remove all directly identifying data (such as the patients contact information and the unique study ID or organization ID assigned to the image scans) and replace such data with new unique randomized IDs that do not trace back to a specific patient or Customer.
+We take a number of steps to ensure that patient data is first de-identified so that it does not specifically identify any particular patient by reference to their name or other directly identifying information.
+In particular, we remove all directly identifying data (such as the patients contact information and the unique study ID or organization ID assigned to the image scans) and replace such data with new unique randomized IDs that do not trace back to a specific patient.
 To the extent the de-identified patient data is still considered personal information under applicable data protection laws, we ensure that such data is processed and protected in compliance with such laws.

 We process the following patient personal information for our internal learning purposes: